-Kimberly Guise is a Curator and Assistant Director for Curatorial Services at The National WWII Museum.
+Kimberly Guise is the Senior Curator and Director for Curatorial Affairs at The National WWII Museum.
 She holds a BA in German and Judaic Studies from the University of Massachusetts Amherst.
 She also studied at the Universität Freiburg in Germany and holds a masters in Library and Information Science (MLIS) from Louisiana State University.
 Kim is fluent in German, reads Yiddish, and specializes in the American prisoner-of-war experience in World War II.
 After working at the National Yiddish Book Center in Amherst, Massachusetts, she began working at The National WWII Museum in 2008, where she has since facilitated the acquisition of thousands of artifacts, led numerous Museum tours, and curated several exhibits including Guests of the Third Reich: American POWs in Europe.